 In certain research areas, including chemical-physical and morphological characterization of glass surfaces and interactions with drugs, we cooperate with Universities such as Ca' Foscari University (Venice, Italy), and Federico II University (Naples, Italy).
-We also have a research collaboration with the University of Colorado to focus primarily on interactions and compatibilities of primary packaging with biologics.
+We also have a research collaboration with the University of Colorado to focus primarily on interactions and compatibility of primary packaging with biologics and the University of Padua, to investigate the interaction of our primary packaging with formulations aimed at delivering mRNA which has historically been challenging.
 Pursuant to the relevant cooperation agreements with these Universities, we either own, or are entitled to co-ownership of, the intellectual property rights developed in connection with these programs.